borys-rudenko/blog/_posts/2019/blog/2019-06-13-how-i-built-my-blog.md

 - Simple hosting and deployment process of new posts
 - Free

 Everyone know that the easiest and fastest type of web site is just a **static** web site.
-The main advantages is simplicity, speed, easy testing, etc.
+The main advantages are simplicity, speed, easy testing, etc.
 But usually modifying of such type of websites become a hell, especially if you want to have more than 1 page and also need some nice feature like pagination, categories, tags and so on.
 Thats why the best option here would be to use static site generators.
 They give you super nice possibility to use Markdown and keep separately your texts and the rest with all power of static site.